 4.2.
-Turbine Unit Operating Range.
+Turbine Unit Operating Range

 4.2.1.
-Turbine unit flow and power output at the lower and upper limits of the $\pm 1\%$ peak efficiency range, and at the operating limit, are defined in Table LMN-6, except Unit 5 with locked-blades in in Table LMN-6-A. Turbine units will be operated within these ranges according to BPA's Load Shaping Guidelines (Appendix C), as summarized below.
+Turbine unit flow and power output at the lower and upper limits of the $\pm 1\%$ peak efficiency range, and at the operating limit, are defined in Table LMN-6.
+Turbine units will be operated within these ranges according to BPA's Load Shaping Guidelines (Appendix C), as summarized below.